 The Sharing Project is a series of written stories, an art installation, and a 29 minute film by Joel Tauber that explores the meaning of sharing.
 It’s a topic that Joel and his young son Zeke find to be incredibly complex and confusing.

-What does sharing mean, exactly?
+Tauber wonders: What does sharing mean, exactly?
 Are there different kinds of sharing?
 If so, what are they?
-Are we ethically required to share as much as the Utopia Seekers?
-Or, is it OK to share a bit less than them?
-If it is OK to share a bit less than the Idealists, how do we figure out how much we should share – or when we should share?
+How do we figure out how much we should share – or when we should share?
 Can we find answers within any particular philosophical framework?
-What about within our biological and psychological makeups?
 What can our pedagogical, cultural, and political institutions teach us?
 Do they prioritize the value of sharing?
 If they do, why is there so much poverty in this very rich country?
 Why is there so much inequity?

 Zeke sums things up, quite powerfully and succinctly, as he declares: It’s hard to share, while also meeting that challenge repeatedly, consistently sharing much more easily and generously than Joel does.
 Zeke’s behavior challenges Joel and his assumptions significantly, raising many more questions.

 Seeking answers, Tauber interviews experts in a wide range of disciplines, including: philosophy, psychology, history, anthropology, and evolutionary biology.
 He does not anticipate that any of these fields will supply full answers; but he hopes that they will bring him closer to the truth about sharing, and that things might start making a little more sense – for him and then hopefully for Zeke, as well.